PurpleDxD/valheim-plugins/LocatorPlugin/README.md

 ###### [Inclusions] parameters:
 You will notice different configuration parameters under the [Inclusions] section.
 These are the item types in Valheim.
 Right now, the plugin tracks the following categories:
 - Destructible
 -- Any item in Valheim that can be destroyed.
-Trees, bushes, ore veins, etc.
+Trees, ore veins, etc.
--- Oddly enough, most relevant ore veins that you will discove in the world will be under this type.
+-- Oddly enough, most relevant ore veins that you will discover in the world will be under this type.
--- Berries are under this type as the bushes are destructible.
+-- A lot of other types can fall under this category. i.e. BerryBushes are both Pickable and Destructible.
 - MineRock
 -- Mineable ore veins.
 Haven't figure out what's useful in here other than Flametal (Meteorites).
 -- Most relevant ore related items are under the Destructible type.
 - Location
 -- Various locations in Valheim, i.e. boss altars, runestones, crypts, caves, etc.
 - Pickable
--- Items that you can pickup in the enviroment while exploring, i.e. barely, flax, thistle, etc.
+-- Items that you can pickup in the enviroment while exploring, i.e. berries, barely, flax, thistle, etc.
 - SpawnArea
 -- Enemeny / item spawners.
 - Vegvisir